 Commerce and the National Hockey League.
-As discussed above, business leagues are tax-exempt entities, which generally do not pay federal or state income tax on the revenue they earn that in connection with their exempt purpose.
+As discussed above, business leagues are tax-exempt entities, which generally do not pay federal or state income tax on the revenue they earn in connection with their exempt purpose.

 Members of a business league may also deduct as a trade or business expense the dues they pay to the business league.
-Since the business league pays no federal income tax on the membership dues that it receives, this provides a tax-efficient way for members with common interests to organize themselves towards a common purpose.
-Unlike charitable organizations, individuals and corporations that donate to a business league may not receive a charitable deduction for contributions made to the business league.
-In return, however, business leagues are subject to less onerous rules under the Code than charitable organizations, and may be operated with less administrative expense.
+Because the business league pays no federal income tax on the membership dues that it receives, this provides a taxefficient way for members with common interests to organize themselves toward a common purpose.
+Individuals and corporations that donate to a business league may not receive a charitable deduction for contributions made to the business league, in contrast to donations to charitable organizations.
+In return, however, business leagues are subject to less onerous rules under the Code than charitable organizations, and they may be operated with less administrative expense.
 Business leagues that have annual gross receipts in excess of \$100,000 must inform their members that membership dues are not deductible as a charitable contribution.